-The Research Ethics Committees report to the URGC.
-The URGC oversees the ethical review process, reviews and develops policies and procedures, and considers research governance, integrity and ethical issues.
+The Cross-School Research Ethics Committees (C-RECs) report to the Research Ethics and Integrity Committee (REIC).
+The REIC oversees the ethical review process, reviews and develops policies and procedures, and considers research integrity and ethical issues.

 In the context of externally-funded research proposals, applications for ethical review will normally be made once external funding has been approved, rather than at the point of application.
 However, as a matter of good practice, all bids for external funding are subject to internal peer review prior to submission; this should include consideration of ethics.
 The Research Governance Officer is available for pre-award queries from researchers for example around methodology or research design to support a funding application.